albertoalvaradojr/Scension-Game/README.md

 <h2>Dragon Call</h2>

-When a dragon call is made, a 2 minute timer begins counting down.
-Teams only retain the information of the dragon call timers and the dragon pit statuses to arena’s that their team controls.
-When within the circular minimap radius of enemy dragon pits, the dragon-pit information is visible to all allies, but only while remaining inside of the circular minimap radius.
-When the 2 minute dragon timer has elapsed a random dragon of the multiple different types will arrive in the pit and stay in the dragon pit until any team has slain the dragon.
-To activate the Dragon Call, 10,000 gold is required.
-After Defeating the dragon, the whole team recieves a power up.
+Implemented the Dragon Call event system, where activating a Dragon Call for 10,000 gold starts a two-minute countdown before a random dragon type spawns in the dragon pit.
+Designed territory-based information visibility so teams can only view dragon call timers and pit statuses for arenas they currently control.
+Added minimap proximity logic allowing allied players to temporarily see enemy dragon pit information when inside the pit’s circular minimap radius.
+Once the countdown expires, a random dragon remains active in the pit until defeated by a team.
+After slaying the dragon, the entire team receives a temporary power-up reward.

 <br>
 <br>